noahbliss/hardening/freeipa.md

 FreeIPA is a robust albeit somewhat feature-spartan authentication and policy system for Linux.

-At the time of writing, FreeIPA does _not_ offer a means of browsing its LDAP structure.
+At the time of writing, FreeIPA does _not_ offer a means of browsing its LDAP structure through its own implementation, OpenLDAP-compatible tools seem to work without issue.

 ## Disable Anonymous LDAP Connections & Require SSL for Credential Transmission:
 You will need to enter your **Directory Manager password** when prompted...